Financial statement: Consolidated

 Consolidated financial statements are defined as "Financial statements of a group in which the assets, liabilities, equity, income, expenses and cash flows of the parent (company) and its subsidiaries are presented as those of a single economic entity", according to International Accounting Standard 27 "Consolidated and separate financial statements", and International Financial Reporting Standard 10 "Consolidated financial statements".

 Standards and regulations

 Different countries have developed their own accounting principles over time, making international comparisons of companies difficult.
 To ensure uniformity and comparability between financial statements prepared by different companies, a set of guidelines and rules are used.
 Commonly referred to as Generally Accepted Accounting Principles (GAAP), these set of guidelines provide the basis in the preparation of financial statements, although many companies voluntarily disclose information beyond the scope of such requirements.

 Recently there has been a push towards standardizing accounting rules made by the International Accounting Standards Board (IASB).
-IASB develops International Financial Reporting Standards that have been adopted by Australia, Canada and the European Union (for publicly quoted companies only), are under consideration in South Africa and other countries.
+IASB develops the International Financial Reporting Standards (IFRS) that have been adopted by Australia, Canada and the European Union (for publicly quoted companies only), are under consideration in South Africa and other countries.
 The United States Financial Accounting Standards Board has made a commitment to converge the U.S. GAAP and IFRS over time.